Plant DetailShow Menu

 Description

 Blue ash is found growing in both damp and dry conditions and tolerates growing on limestone substrates better than other ash trees.
-It prefers full sun and is not picky about pH or soil types.
-Unlike some ash trees, blue ash dislikes flooded conditions and tolerates alkaline soils better.
+It prefers full sun and is not picky about soil types.
+Unlike some ash trees, blue ash dislikes flooded conditions and tolerates alkaline soils.

 VIDEO created by Grant L. Thompson for “Trees, Shrubs, and Woody Vines for Landscaping” a plant identification course offered by the Department of Horticulture at Iowa State University.